rOpenSpain/tidyBdE/README.md

 by the institution itself or compiled from other sources, such as [Eurostat](https://ec.europa.eu/eurostat) or [INE](https://www.ine.es/).

-The basic entry point for searching series is the time series catalog information.
-You can search any series by name:
+The basic entry point for searching series is the time series catalog.
+You can search for any series by name:

 ``` r
 library(tidyBdE)